 The Bottom Line

+TLDR; Why to use Coinbase?
 If you want to buy and sell your crypto, Coinbase will be the best choice.
-And if you’re looking for a secure wallet for your digital assets, Coinbase Wallet will be your best bet.
+Why use Coinbase Wallet?
+If you’re looking for a secure wallet for your digital assets, Coinbase Wallet will be your best bet.